What Are We Looking For?

 The greater the number of courses in the subjects listed above, the more the applicant's qualifications for admission are strengthened.
 However, an applicant of unusual ability and interest whose secondary school program does not include all of these courses may be granted admission on the basis of his or her school record, the scores on standardized tests, and the recommendations of school officials.

-Carleton recognizes achievement in the arts and encourages students to submit slides, tapes, or other evidence of their work with their application.
+Carleton recognizes achievement in the arts and encourages students to submit samples of their work for review by our faculty.

 The Admissions Committee is best able to make sound judgments about candidates' academic abilities when the secondary school record is supplemented by the results of standardized examinations.
 Carleton requires each applicant to submit results of the SAT I or the ACT with writing prior to admission.